With the Russians rolling in towards Nazi Germany from the Eastern Front, Britain and the US needed to get a move on.

 Machine-gun and mortar fire was soon swept away, leaving the path open for the British troops.

-Though that didn't come without some persuasion.
+That didn't come without some persuasion.
 When British soldiers came ashore, Oakley recalled that their first instinct was to make tea on the beaches after their sea journey.
 It took some persuasion to get them to move the activity inland and out of the way.

 This now marked the transition point between Operation Neptune, the amphibious mission to get men ashore, and Operation Overlord, which would be the battle for Normandy.